 With all the different apps that want access to your contacts list (both on mobile and elsewhere) duplicates can easily crop up, so we're going to show you how to get rid of them.
 There's not a magic wand you can wave to get rid of these duplicate address book entries but it's not too difficult.

 The first place to start is the Contacts app in Android.
-Obviously this may vary depending on exactly what your manufacturer of choice has decided to do with the contacts app, but on stock Android Lollipop you can tap on a name, then the edit icon (a pen symbol), then the trash can to delete it.
+Obviously this may vary depending on what your manufacturer of choice has decided to do with the Contacts app, but on stock Android you can tap on a name, then the three dots, and then hit delete.
+Alternatively, some versions allow this option via the edit icon (a pen symbol), and then the trash can to delete.

 It may well be that you've got two contact entries for the same person (one with an email address and one with a mobile number for example).
-To link them together, go to the contact edit screen, open the More menu (three vertical dots) and tap Join — you can then pick a contact to merge.
+To link them together, go to the contact edit screen, open the three vertical dots menu and tap Link ("Join" on older versions) — you can then pick a contact to merge.

-Most flavors of Android (TouchWiz, Sense and so on), have a similar feature or some other kind of tool for spotting and removing contacts.
+Most flavors of Android (Samsung Experience, EMUI, Sense and so on), have a similar feature or some other kind of tool for spotting and removing contacts.
 On a Samsung phone, for example, look for the link icon next to the Connected via label on contact pages to connect two contact cards together.

 Sometimes it's best to manage your Google contacts from the web interface where you have a few more options to play around with.
 From Gmail, click on the drop-down menu to the top-left of the inbox, then choose Contacts from the list to see all of the people in your virtual address book.

 Google is rolling out a new Contacts interface for the web, which you may or may not have yet, but the process is similar in both cases.
 Click on the Find duplicates link on the menu on the left and Google looks for separate entries that share common details (like names or mobile phone numbers).